Geremi57/Geremi57/README.md

   repeat();
 }

-    ⚠️ Warning: runs on coffee and curiosity.
+    ⚠️ Warning: runs on coffee and code.